phusion/node-sha3/README.md

 ## Warning

 Do not use SHA-3 for hashing passwords.
-Do not even use SHA-3 + salt for hashing passowords.
+Do not even use SHA-3 + salt for hashing passwords.
 Use a [slow hash](http://codahale.com/how-to-safely-store-a-password/) instead.

 ## See also